-Gaming technology takes giant leapBy Robert Cong & Ryan Winters
+Gaming Technology a Takes Giant LeapBy Robert Cong & Ryan Winters

 Product Marketing Managers

 Video games are no longer just for the agile finger and thumb crowd.
-The gaming industry has gone full motion first with the Wii console and now with Microsoft's Xbox Kinect.
+The gaming industry went full motion – first with the Nintendo Wii console and now with Microsoft's Xbox Kinect.
 Gone are need for controllers; this is full-body gaming.
 In this article we review how it works and after extensive personal testing we'll pass judgment on whether this technology is ready for primetime.

 This little black box contains multiple features that allow gamers to be the controller and feel as if they are actually in the game.
-When we heard about this sensor giving players' the ability to transform their entire bodies into a game controller, we were convinced that we just had to investigate what really goes on inside of this revolutionary device.
+When we heard about this sensor giving players the ability to transform their bodies into game controllers, we were convinced that we just had to investigate what really goes on inside of this revolutionary device.

 SoftwareThe software is what makes the Kinect a breakthrough device.
 Developers for the Kinect gathered an incredible amount of data regarding motion-capture of actual moving things in real-life scenarios.
 Processing all of this data using a special artificial intelligence machine-learning algorithm allows the Kinect to map the visual data it collects to models representing people of different backgrounds (age, height, gender, body type, clothing and more).
 This is just one of the ways that developers were able to help the Kinect "learn" about its surroundings and what it is actually seeing.

 The Kinect's "brain" is really the secret.
 Stored in the system is enough intelligence to analyze what it sees and align that with stored collection of skeletal structures to interpret your movements.
-Once the brain has enough data on your body parts, it outputs this reference data into a simplified 3D avatar shape.
+Once the brain has enough data about your body parts, it outputs this reference data into a simplified three-dimentional, or 3D, avatar shape.
 Beyond gauging player movements, the Kinect must also judge the distances of different points on your body throughout the entire game.
 To do this it uses a host of sensors and analyzes all this data 30 times a second.

 The depth sensor contains a monochrome CMOS sensor and infrared projector that help create the 3D imagery throughout the room.
 It also measures the distance of each point of the player's body by transmitting invisible near-infrared light and measuring its "time of flight" after it reflects off the objects.